genevaers/Community/Product-description.md

 # Product description

+**Handy tip for editing in Markdown: Install the VS Code extensions "Markdown All in One" and "Markdown Preview GitHub Styling.**

 ## Option 1
 - What is GenevaERS?
     - Open-source software for use in the IBM z/OS mainframe environment